chanc201/patron_loads/README.md

 Each member library has its own SQL script because we don't always do the same things for each.

-We upload a file of patrons to load to the opensrf user's home directory and make sure it is named as appropriate for the particular library's SQL script:
+We upload a file of patrons to load to the opensrf user's ~/patron_loads/student_data directory and make sure it is named as appropriate for the particular library's SQL script: